glauberramos/glauberramos.com/_posts/posts/2013-11-15-catarina-mota.markdown

-you can create anything you ant with those tools like laser cut and 3d printers online digifab services personal digitab tools you can have one already, they are cheapers
+you can create anything you ant with those tools like laser cut and 3d printers online digifab services personal digitab tools you can have one already, they are cheap

 the future of designing and making objects can be very different of what is today